christianalfoni/flux-angular/README.md

 	});
 ```
 Exports are the GETTER methods used by your controllers to extract state from the store.
 The returned values are automatically deep cloned to keep the store immutable.
-The method context is bound to the state object, so return state values with: "this.todos", not "this.state.todos".
+The method context is bound to the store itself.

 #### <a name="events">events</a>
 ```javascript